manuelfessen/manuelfessen.de/src/pages/tldl/privacy-en.md

 ## 5. Legal Basis for Processing
 The legal basis for processing personal data is:

-- **Article 6(1)(a) GDPR (Consent):** For accessing the microphone to record audio. **It is your responsibility as the user to ensure you have obtained explicit consent from all individuals participating in a conversation before initiating a recording with the TLDL app.** Recording individuals without their knowledge or consent may be unlawful.
+- **Article 6(1)(a) GDPR (Consent):** For accessing the microphone to record audio.
+To assist with awareness, the App displays a one-time notification upon first use reminding you of this obligation and provides a persistent visual indicator during recording.
+An optional audio cue at the start of recording can also be enabled in settings. **However, these features are merely aids; it remains your sole responsibility as the user to ensure you have obtained explicit consent from all individuals participating in a conversation before initiating a recording.** Recording individuals without their knowledge or consent may be unlawful in many jurisdictions.
 - **Article 6(1)(b) GDPR (Performance of contract):** For providing core app functionality like transcription, AI analysis, subscription management, and iCloud sync (when enabled by the user).
 - **Article 6(1)(f) GDPR (Legitimate interest):** For processing anonymized usage analytics to improve the app, ensuring data minimization and privacy protection.